 Now moving on to know the man behind the contrasting sound, “At what age you decided on your stage name?”, to which we get the following answer: “Around 17.
 Its been A.Mo, A Mo, and A-Mo.
 People always mess it up calling me ammo or some funny stuff.
 But I put the brobro at the end so I wouldn’t be confused with any other AMo or similar names.”
 Funnily enough, even the name is different from the usual stage titles we’re used to.
 Almost un-American ending on the O vowel.

 A 10-minute research into AMoBroBro’s music and videos on YouTube and it’s clear as daylight this guy has been investing in his sound and visuals for a good while now.
-When an artist goes as hard as AMoBroBro does, usually it means someone has been rocking with their sound way before anyone else, and that someone is most likely the driving force behind the motivation an independent artist gets consistently.
+When an artist goes as hard as AMoBroBro does, usually it means someone has been rocking with their sound way before anyone else, and that that someone is most likely the driving force behind the motivation.
 So I ask a simple question, “Who believed in you before anyone else?”, and DRUM ROLL… we finally get a concise answer!
 “My cousin Beth.
 She always loved the music that I made even when I hate it.”
 Beth, you better be super proud because the only answer that was singular and precise, was THIS one.
 You must really mean something to AMoBroBro.

-The artist life comes with plenty of rewarding moments and dark days alike, “What do you enjoy most about being a rap artist and equally, what’s the part you dread?”, and AMoBroBro goes to show “I enjoy the vibe of listening to myself, make the type of music I love and people feeling the words and passion I put into it.
+The artist life comes with plenty of rewarding moments and dark days alike, “What do you enjoy most about being a rap artist and equally, what’s the part you dread?”
+AMoBroBro proceeds to share “I enjoy the vibe of listening to myself, make the type of music I love and people feeling the words and passion I put into it.
 I’d say I dread that folks sleep on me but listen to they homeboys’ bs.
-I’m better than 90% of my city IMO” well damn.
+I’m better than 90% of my city IMO,” well damn!
 There goes that ego that is usually the foundation behind every big rap name.